Quantitative Stability of Optimal Transport Maps under Variations of the Target Measure: Strong convexity of Kantorovich's functional

-\begin{remark}[Optimality of exponents] Estimate \eqref{eq:Poincaré-psi} is optimal in term of exponent of $\Var_{\mu^0+\mu^1} (\psi^1 - \psi^0)$.
+\begin{remark}[Optimality of exponents] Estimate \eqref{eq:Poincaré-psi} is optimal in term of exponent of $\Var_{\frac{1}{2}(\mu^0+\mu^1)} (\psi^1 - \psi^0)$.
 Indeed in dimension $d=1$, for $\epsilon \geq 0$, denote $\mu_\epsilon$ the uniform probability measure on the segment $[\epsilon, 1+\epsilon]$.
-Then for $\rho = \mu_0$, one can show that for $\epsilon \leq 1$, both $\Var_{\mu^0+\mu^\epsilon} (\psi^\epsilon - \psi^0)$ and $\sca{\psi^0 - \psi^\epsilon}{\mu^\epsilon - \mu^0}$ are of the order of $\epsilon^2$. \end{remark}
+Then for $\rho = \mu_0$, one can show that for $\epsilon \leq 1$, both $\Var_{\frac{1}{2}(\mu^0+\mu^\epsilon )} (\psi^\epsilon - \psi^0)$ and $\sca{\psi^0 - \psi^\epsilon}{\mu^\epsilon - \mu^0}$ are of the order of $\epsilon^2$. \end{remark}

+The strong convexity estimate of Theorem \ref{th:Poincare-ineq} may find applications beyond the stability of optimal transport maps.
+In particular, the authors noticed in a subsequent work \cite{barycenters} that this estimate can be used to derive non-trivial quantitative stability bounds for Wasserstein barycenters (defined in \cite{agueh:hal-00637399}) under mild regularity assumptions on the marginal measures.

+We also note that a strong convexity estimate similar to \eqref{eq:Poincaré-psi} was derived in \cite{pmlr-v151-delalande22a} for entropy-regularized optimal transport, using a proof similar in spirit to the proof of Theorem \ref{th:Poincare-ineq} to be presented below.

 The strong convexity estimate \eqref{eq:Poincaré-psi} is derived from a local estimate, a Poincaré-Wirtinger inequality for the second derivative of $\Kant$, which is in turn a consequence of the Brascamp-Lieb inequality \eqref{eq:brascamp-lieb}.
-To make the connection with the Brascamp-Lieb inequality clearer, we first compute the first and second order derivatives of $\Kant$ along the path $((1-t)\psi^0 + t \psi^1)_{t \in [0, 1]}$.
+To make the connection with the Brascamp-Lieb inequality clearer, we first compute the first and second order derivatives of $\Kant$ along the path $((1-t)\psi^0 + t \psi^1)_{t \in [0, 1]}$, under regularity and strong convexity hypotheses.
+These hypothesis are relaxed in the proof of Theorem~\ref{th:Poincare-ineq}.

 \begin{proposition} Let $\phi^0, \phi^1 \in \Class^2(\Rsp^d)$ be strongly convex functions.
 Define $\psi^0 = (\phi^0)^*$, $\psi^1 = (\phi^1)^*$ and $v = \psi^1-\psi^0$.
 For $t \in [0, 1]$, define $\psi^t = \psi^0 + t v$ and finally $\phi^t = (\psi^t)^*$.
 Then, $\phi^t$ is a strongly convex function, belongs to $\Class^2(\Rsp^d)$, and